-Prerequisite: ITAL 101 or two years of high school Italian
+Prerequisite: A minimum grade of 'C' in ITAL 101 or two years of high school Italian Transfer acceptability: CSU; UC

-This course is the first semester of Italian.
-This elementary level course is a study of the Italian language and Italian-speaking cultures, with emphasis on the development of communicative skills and basic structures.
-Course combines in-class instruction and practice with self-paces study in the Foreign Language Laboratory.
-This beginning-level course is for students with no previous coursework in Italian.
+This course is the second semester of Italian at the elementary level.
+It is a study of the Italian language and Italian-speaking cultures, with emphasis on the development of communicative skills and basic structures.
+Course combines in-class instruction and practice with self-paced study in the Foreign Language Laboratory.
+This beginning-level course is for students with at least one previous semester of Italian.